 - Extra socks (at least 2 more than your usual plan)

-- Pack cover for your backpack, or line your bag with a trash bag
+- Backpack rain cover, or line your bag with a trash bag

 - Quick-dry shorts or pants (avoid heavy denim)